Petrushka (ballet): Third tableau: The Moor's Room

 As before, drumrolls link the third tableau to its predecessor (in the 1911 score, Stravinsky directs that this drumroll should be omitted in concert performance).
-In sharp contrast to the darkness of Petrushka's Room, the brilliant colors of the Benois design for the Moor's Room evoke a romanticized desert: palm trees, exotic flowers, sand.
+In sharp contrast to the darkness of Petrushka's Cell, the brilliant colors of the Benois design for the Moor's Room evoke a romanticized desert: palm trees, exotic flowers, sand.

 In Fokine's choreography, the Moor reclines on a divan playing with a coconut.
 He then jumps to his feet and attempts to cut it with his scimitar.
 When he fails he believes that the coconut must be a god and proceeds to pray to it.

 The Charlatan places the Ballerina in the Moor's room.
 The Ballerina is attracted to the Moor's handsome appearance.
 She plays a saucy tune on a toy trumpet (represented by a cornet in the original 1911 orchestration) and then dances with the Moor in a waltz (the themes taken from Joseph Lanner's Op.
 165 No. 1 and Op.
 200 No. 1).

 Petrushka finally breaks free from his cell; he interrupts the seduction of the Ballerina.
 Petrushka attacks the Moor but soon realizes he is too small and weak.
 The Moor beats Petrushka.
 The ballerina faints.
 The clown-puppet flees for his life, with the Moor chasing him, and escapes from the room.